 The way into the village and the church is not very well marked so you might get lost or discouraged roaming the streets and not finding the beautiful spots seen in photographs.
 Follow the map below to ensure you get to see the beauty of Lefkes.

 Park your car in the numerous public parking options available on the street, a little way higher up from Lefkes, close to the Lefkes Outdoor Amphitheatre.
 Walk into the village using the map below.

-The last beach on our list was the Monastiri beach.
 This beach is located towards the north of the island, a little beyond the Kolombithres beach.
-It has some of the same features as the Kolombithres beach but it’s quite a bit smaller and was, therefore, more crowded.
+It has some of the same features as the Kolombithres beach but it’s quite a bit smaller and can be more crowded.